-It is key to understand the scope of fraud when we are looking at risk mitigation and control measures.
-An organisation can have an internal fraud where a member of staff influences procedure to acquire a company asset, as an example.
-They can also have organised crime where individuals, usually within different areas of the business use their positions not only to hide the fraud through the creation of false paperwork or entries but also abuse their entrusted position within the company, as an example, to manipulate financial data or use company vehicles to remove organisation assets.
+Internal fraud can be diverse in nature from a member of staff influencing procedure to acquire an organisation's asset, to individuals linked to organised crime, usually within different areas of the business using their positions not only to hide the fraud through the creation of false paperwork or entries but also abusing their entrusted position, as an example, to manipulate financial data or use company vehicles to remove organisation assets.

 POSITION OF INFLUENCE

-The series of insider threat cases will hopefully enlighten readers to the risks within their own organisation or the environment in which they work and will hopefully as many have commented on training courses that once armed with this knowledge that it made them more suspicious of behaviours and decisions that are being made.
+The series of insider threat cases will hopefully enlighten readers to the risks within their own organisation or the environment in which they work and will hopefully as many have commented on training courses that once armed with this knowledge, that it made them more suspicious of behaviours and decisions that are being made.

 Have you got a case example of the insider threat, why not share it in our blog posts?